-□ Military Sub-committee
+☐ Military Sub-committee

-This coordinates our support to military causes such as HMS Chiddingfold, 101 Regiment, Kent Army Cadets etc. (Open membership)
+This coordinates our support to military causes such as the 824 Naval Air Squadron and Kent Army Cadets.
+(Open membership)

-D The Communications Sub-committee
+☐ The Communications Sub-committee

 This is a new committee to manage internal and external communications, including our newsletter 'The Pattenmaker', and the growing social media channels.
 (Open membership)